-Following a sanction, the academy will consider strategies to help pupils to understand how to improve their behaviour and meet the expectations of the academy through:
+Following a sanction, the academy will consider strategies to help pupils to understand how to improve their behaviour and meet the expectations of the academy.

+e.g.

-Reintegration meetings
+- Reintegration meetings

-Daily contact with the Headeacher/Deputy Headteacher
+- Daily contact with Headteacher or SLT

+- Meet and Greets

-A report card with personalised behaviour goals
+- A reward chart with personalised behaviour goals